jeangnc/complex-event-processor/README.md

-# stream-pattern-matching
+# event-stream-filter
-Match an event stream against a predefined set of relevant access patterns to identify relevant events.
+Match an event stream against a predefined set of access patterns to identify relevant events.